Food for Thought?

 The volunteers benefit enormously and thoroughly enjoy serving their community.

 The food providers receive massive coverage through our social media contacts.
 This, of course is publicity money cannot buy.
 The goodwill is vital in a small town and this enhances their community -spirited stance.
 I am often slightly amused by the non-contributing supermarkets advertisements which probably cost an awful lot more to attract as much interest, goodwill and yes, sales than those joining us.

 As the project has grown we've become partners with Marks and Spencer, Aldi, Morrisons, Tesco, Lidl, Waitrose and more.

 These are just some of the benefits.
 Of course you don’t need to operate a pop-up in a church building – it can be anywhere where there is a hall available for just three or four hours per week.

 Ready to give it a go and transform YOUR community?

 Please contact us at firstname.lastname@example.org

 We will offer you every assistance and answer any questions you may have.
 We can put you in touch with our contacts in the food donation programs and provide you with a banner for display at your pop-up.

 From our side all we want is for your pop-up to join forces with us and be called ‘The BASIC Community Pop-Up’.
-This gives us a little publicity and also produces uniformity.
+We are very protective of our brand and this gives us a little publicity and also produces uniformity.